Moving to new services

 Mental health services for older people

-Some services provide care just for older people.
+If you use mental health services, some services provide care just for older people.

-- Older people in the community
+- older people in the community

-- Older people who must go to hospital for their mental health
+- older people who must go to hospital for their mental health

-- Aged care homes and programs
+- aged care homes and programs.

-You can ask your GP or mental health worker for more information about Older Peoples Mental Health services.
+You can ask your GP or mental health worker for more information about Older People’s Mental Health services.